 Applicants must email their statement of purpose (in PDF format) to the School of Education at EduCertAnalyst@uhv.edu.
 Applicants should include their full name, UHV student ID (which will be received a few days after the Apply Texas application is completed) on the statement of purpose and in the subject line of the email.
-Applicants should also include in the body of the email an explanation for what they are submitting so that the School of Education can match it with the applicant’s admissions file.
+Applicants should also include in the body of the email an explanation for what they are submitting so that the College of Education and Health Professions can match it with the applicant’s admissions file.

 5. Recommendation Forms/Letters: Submission of (3) three different recommendation forms and corresponding letters are required.
 Each of the three recommendation forms must have an accompanying recommendation letter that addresses your potential for success in the profession and your ability to complete a graduate program.
 Each form must be completed it its’ entirety, and each letter must provide clear evidence that addresses the candidate’s potential which will enable the individual to become a counselor.
 Forms and their corresponding letters of recommendation should be from an academic source, preferably a professor or academic official who is familiar with your academic history and achievement.
 If you have been out of school for several years, recommendations may come from your employer or supervisor.